Outsider Bass.

 This dense layered mass readily sums up the world of edgy noise rock things with sonic age and the land of Branca.
 John worked the controls and listened to headphones as Peter the engineer has an aversion to this sort of thing.
 As a sequencing trick, it explodes like a seal bomb after the contemplative harmonic wash before it but sets things up well for what follows.
 It has this deliberately stupid plodding beat to distill the essence of jackboot thug stomp as Johnenvisions it.

-John for word pieces he does with bass to support his literary element.
+It could be mistaken for a lost out take from a Big Black record save for that voice, one of many used by John for word pieces he does with bass to support his literary element.
 As a straight narrator/reader he has few peers and probably could have made a whole other career of voice overs.

 Quartet: